Five Things the Vermont Workers' Comp Adjuster Won’t Tell You

 Unfortunately, these are not made-up scenarios but situations that injured workers face every day.
 Adjusters tell claimants a lot of things, like suggesting they go back to work (even if the claimant is not ready) or or that they should not seek other medical opinions.
 What adjusters don’t do is tell claimants everything they are entitled to.

-Our attorneys share ten things we know our clients are often not told by the adjuster.
+Below and in our next post, our attorneys share ten things we know our clients won't hear from the adjuster.

 1. The Adjuster Is Not Your Friend